The General Data Protection Regulation – aka GDPR.

 So, how can your business avoid these hefty fines?

-In the last 12 months, we’ve updated our own internal processes in order to make our (email) marketing activities GDPR-compliant.
+We’ve updated our own internal processes in order to make our (email) marketing activities GDPR-compliant.
 Based on our own experience, we’re sharing what we have learned to show you how you can use email marketing in this post-GDPR world.

 How does GDPR impact email marketing?

 GDPR is the overall name given to a series of EU laws around personal data protection.

 GDPR takes existing data protection laws and updates them for the digital age.

 However, aside from a digital makeover, the biggest change to the EU data protection comes in terms of their reach.
 Not only do these laws apply to organizations based in the EU, but they also apply to anyone who stores or processes data on an EU citizen.

 According to the official GDPR website, personal data can be “anything” – from a name or a photo, to medical information or a computer IP address, etc. – but for the purpose of this article, we’re going to focus on personal data being an email address.

 There are more than 269 billion emails sent every day.